Lessons learned from Alternative Fuels Experience

 Purpose, Objectives and Key Question

-- Which factors determine whether the market launch of alternative fuels and vehicles is successful or not?
+- Which factors determine whether the market launch of alternative fuels and vehicles will succeed or not?

-- Can success factors, obstacles and lessons for better action be deduced from the experiences of different countries in the last decades?
+- Can success factors and pitfalls, lessons, and recommendations for better action be deduced from the experiences of different countries in the last decades?